The 2019 State of the Phish Report is the most robust State of the Phish we’ve ever seen

 Here are two resources relating to the new State of the Phish report.

-Listen/Watch & earn CPEs: 2019 State of the Phish Web Conference [on demand, includes report PDF]
+Listen/watch and earn CPE credits: 2019 State of the Phish Web Conference [on demand, includes report PDF]